UCR-CS-Ed-team/PBA-Offline/README.md

 ```
 This student first submitted 7 lines with an inc. dev score of 1, then submitted 36 lines (more than 50% were different from last submission) with an inc. dev score of 0.64, then submitted 7 lines (more than 50% were different again) with an inc. dev score of 0.74.

+#### Lines of Code Trail

-- **Lines of Code Trail**: A visualization of the lines of code in each submission for a student's development history.
+A visualization of the lines of code in each submission for a student's development history.
 Formatted as:

 ```
 line count 1, line count 2 ... ^line count 3